nyuzui/week-4/week4.md

 **Vanilla (Generic JavaScript)** represents code that doesn't rely on the specific framework or library and can be used in any JavaScript project.

 **Library/Framework-Specific** elements are those that rely on the particular syntax, conventions, or features of the respective framework or library.
 These elements are unique to their respective ecosystems.

 ## 3.Review package.json - What is common amongst them, what's different?
 What commands can we run?
 Try to run all the different commands in the repo for each project.
-Certainly, here's a shorter version:

 **Common Elements:**

 1. All `package.json` files contain project name and version information.